Dempsey Discusses Use of Military Instrument of Power

 The U.S. military also assures allies, he said, as the presence of U.S. service members provides reassurance to allies and deters enemies.

 It's in this second category -- assurance -- where most of the challenges reside today, the general said.
-The United States does not face an existential threat as it did during the Cold War, he added, and now allies are seeking assurances.

 "Frankly, our ability to provide this assurance is at risk, due to a growing deficit between supply and demand," the chairman added.
 "Each action comes with greater opportunity costs -- that is the trade-off of some other action somewhere else due to constrained resources.
 Each choice requires us to assess and accept increasing risks with eyes wide open.
 This supply/demand imbalance demands that we bring our military instrument of power back into balance with itself."